Read this Ebook with 50 icebreakers for your next virtual conference.

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

-While the moderator doesn’t need to be an expert on the discussion topic, it can help add to a more seamless discourse.
+While the moderator doesn’t need to be an expert on the discussion topic, in-depth knowledge can help add to a more seamless discourse.
 They should also be confident and firm and be able to cut panelists off (when necessary), yet remain likable, inviting, and kind.
-In a virtual setting, it’s also common for moderators to take a background role where they moderate polls, chats, and questions—communicating with the audience via the virtual event’s chat room instead.

 When setting up your panel discussion, you need to decide if it’s going to be in-person, virtual, or a combination of the two.
-For in-person panel discussions, place the panelists’ chairs next to each other on a stage or platform separate from the audience.
+For in-person discussions, place the panelists’ chairs next to each other on a stage or platform separate from the audience.

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

 When facilitating a panel discussion, make sure that you remain strictly neutral and that you don’t add your own opinion to the discussion.
-Suggestive comments such as, “interesting,” or “that’s cool,” don’t allow the audience to form their own opinions and takeaways.
-Instead, thank the panelists for their contributions, and move on to the next question.
-In a virtual panel discussion, you can also poll the audience to:
+Comments such as “interesting,” or “that’s cool,” don’t allow the audience to form their own opinions and takeaways.

 Generate more leads